 You’re right, that is unacceptable – making a note to self… go get another brisket of corned beef!

-If you’ve never tried it you might not know what corned beef is.
+You might not know what corned beef is if you've never tried it.
 Allow me to shed some light on the subject.

 What is Corned Beef?